defgsus/QShadertoy/README.md

     * perform live
     * exploit mainVR() function in any kind of way ;)
     * manage programs, collections and help searching for particular effects
-    * add certain features to programs and save to 'library', e.g. the mainVR() function, audio-reactiveness, osc input, ...
+    * add certain features to programs and save to 'library', like
+        * the mainVR() function
+        * audio-reactiveness
+        * osc input, ...
     * maybe create a public repo where people can fork and add features